 Excellence in Educational Leadership

-Azusa Pacific University’s Doctor of Education in Educational Leadership brings together a network of practitioner-scholars to equip school administrators for enhanced roles.
+Azusa Pacific University’s Doctor of Education in Educational Leadership brings together a network of practitioner-scholars to equip a broad range of educators who wish to expand and deepen their knowledge and enhance their capacity to lead, inspire, and educate.
 Experienced faculty provide personalized guidance throughout the program, with face-to-face class meetings that are enhanced and supplemented by online instruction.
 Cultivate visionary leadership and learn to integrate a Christ-centered perspective into professional practice, preparing you to make a transformative impact on schools and districts, and the lives of students in them.

 Ed.D.
 Program Highlights